stackbit-projects/oculi-b0fc8/about.md

       relativeUrl: true
 layout: page
 ---
 Don't make the mistake and think we are a so called "camgirl-studio".
 Because we are not.
+We are a marketing & management agency that works with adult-models.

 You'll be treated as a cooperation-partner - we work together and both benefit from it.
 There is no weird employer/employee relationship.

+That means:

 *   We do NOT own your accounts.
+And never will be.

 *   We do NOT own your content.
+And never will be.

 *   We do NOT lock you into a contract where you can't get out.
+You can stop the cooperation anytime if you are unhappy.

 *   We do NOT require a work schedule from you.

-*   You are a freelancer, so work whenever you want and how many hours you want.

-*   You are a personal brand, we are a marketing agency.
-You own your accounts, forever.

-*   You perform in front of the camera, so you have the media rights for your content.

-We are a marketing & management agency that focuses on working with adult-models.
-Also, we work together.
-We both have obligations to work together successfully.

-*   But don't forget:
+W